altis5526/ticketbot/README.md

 # ticketbot
-A ticketbot for shopee anniversary
+A ticketbot for SHOPEE anniversary